top of page

 Even well-meaning words can sometimes offend a person when they are in deep mourning.
 With a few basic funeral etiquette tips, you can attend your next funeral with more confidence, grace, and ease.

 Another thing to consider is who should attend the services with you.
-In most cases it is permissible to bring along another adult or an older child.
+In most cases, it is permissible to bring along another adult or an older child.
 Children can attend if they can properly behave and sit still during the services.
-However, if possible, it is probably a good idea to leave infants and babies at home with a caregiver as they are most likely to be a distraction and require your attention.
+However, if possible, it is probably a good idea to leave infants and babies at home with a caregiver, as they are most likely to be a distraction to others and will require much of your attention during the services.

 If you cannot obtain daycare for your younger children, then please be mindful during the service and know when to step outside with your child when appropriate.

 In much of the Western world, black is worn to funerals as a sign of respect and mourning.
 However, you can also wear dark grey, brown, or blue.
-Some things to take into consideration when deciding what to wear are the time of year, the season, and the location and time of the services.
-Unless requested by the family of the deceased, you should avoid bright colors such as red, pink, and yellow, however; you can wear a shirt or blouse in a lighter color such as cream or white when wearing a suit or blazer.
-Keep accessories to a minimal.
+Some things to consider when deciding what to wear are the time of year, the season, and the location and time of the services.
+Unless requested by the family of the deceased, avoid bright colors such as red, pink, and yellow; however, you can wear a shirt or blouse in a lighter color, such as cream or white, with a suit or blazer.
+Keep accessories to a minimum.

 Attire for men: